-- The lighting control system shall be flexible i.e. programmable to be controlled per circuit complete with IP addressable and remote access and control. - Methods of reducing energy usage and maintenance shall be considered in design. - LED Lighting shall be continuous dimmable (0 to 10 V DC). - The design shall consider occupied spaces and a provide 50 % reduction in light levels when unoccupied. - Light harvesting systems shall also be considered. - Control interior lighting by local switches, occupancy sensors and the low voltage lighting control system and BAS. - Control exterior lighting by means of a photocell, dimming by mesh or cell network and/or contactor with a manual override; remote control, BAS monitoring provides a computer based low voltage lighting control system to switch various lighting circuits throughout. - POE, 24 V, 0 t0 10 V dimming, 120 or 347 Vac are all acceptable power sources and controls. - Life safety lighting shall be on a generator and approved for use UPS or inverter. - All areas required to keep the location operational shall have the lighting off of backup power generate where available.
+- The lighting control system shall be flexible i.e. programmable to be controlled per circuit complete with IP addressable and remote access and control. - Outdoor lighting shall have a publicly inaccessible master switch to disable for maintenance - Methods of reducing energy usage and maintenance shall be considered in design. - LED Lighting shall be continuous dimmable (0 to 10 V DC). - The design shall consider occupied spaces and provide 50 % reduction in light levels when unoccupied. - Light harvesting systems shall also be considered. - Control interior lighting by local switches, occupancy sensors and the low voltage lighting control system and BAS. - Control exterior lighting by means of a photocell, dimming by mesh or cell network and/or contactor with a manual override; remote control, BAS monitoring provides a computer based low voltage lighting control system to switch various lighting circuits throughout. - POE, 24 VDC, 0 to 10 V dimming, 120VAC are all acceptable power sources and control for public access areas.
+POE, 24 VDC, 0 to 10 V dimming, 120 or 347 VAC are all acceptable power sources and controls for all other areas. - Life safety lighting shall be on a generator and approved for use with separate life safety UPS or inverter. - All areas required to keep the location operational shall have the lighting additionally fed from backup power generators where available.